elishacook/landho/README.md

 })
 ```

-It's important to note that `after` hooks are never called when subscribing to a feed.
+It's important to note that `after` hooks are never called for feed events.

 ### Socket.IO integration